Why I Make Freezer Meals

 Part 1: The Master Guide to Freezer Meals

-This is Part 1 of a series of posts that explain in detail how I stock my deep freeze every 3 months.
+This is Part 1 of a series of posts that explain in detail how and why I make freezer meals to stock my deep freeze every 3 months.
 Here are links to other posts in this series:

 Since March 2014, I’ve been stocking our deep freeze with freezer meals 4 times a year.
 I know that sounds crazy, and I will admit the first time I did this, I was praying that I didn’t waste a lot of money on food that would become inedible.
 But let me tell you, I have developed a system that works for our family.
 My process has evolved over the years, but the overall idea remains the same: